abstractFlo/atlas-docs/examples/folder-structure.md

 ---
-description: All informations about the folder structure used by us
+description: All informations about folder structure used by us
 ---

-# Folder Structure - Simple explained
+# Folder Structure

 ## Introduction